aykim17/Moving-Circles/README.md

 Create a moving circles screensaver.
 Originally started as Lab for C212.

 Simply press 'c' to add a moving circle to the frame.
-Press 's' to change the speed.
+Press 's' to change the speed (NOTE: max speed is 5).
 Press the spacebar to pause/start the circle movement.
 Press ESC to clear the screen and reset the shape speed